 1. Manitou Incline

 Manitou Springs is the cutest little Mountain town just minutes away from Colorado Springs!
 Here you will find rustic little coffee shops, tons of shopping, and the notorious Manitou Incline.
-Do NOT let this picture deceive you – this hike is 2,744 steps!!!
+Don’t let this picture deceive you – this hike is 2,744 steps!!!
 Each time we thought we were almost to the top, it would just be a false peak leading to hundreds of more steps.
 However, the view from the top makes it all worth it!

 Shop my Friends graphic tee here: Aggieland Outfitters